 Sujatha Balasundaram : I grew up in India (lived in New Delhi for a couple of years and spent most of my life in Chennai).
 As a family, my dads line of business took us overseas to Malaysia for 3 or so years.
 The exposure to a different culture definitely influenced us as a family.
 I loved the arts and crafts even as a child, I guess I got that from my mother – Bijou Pichamuthu.
 My love for music and its role in my life was definitely handed to me from my dad – Solomon Jayakumar Pichamuthu and encouraged by my mom.

-My love for drawing and the arts was integral to my learning style.
+My love for drawing and the arts enhanced my ability to retain information and express information.
 I loved geometry… because we could draw :).
 I enjoyed anything that needed illustrations.
 When I struggled to make sense or memorize the details in a physics experiment, a war, the boundaries of an empire, I just drew it out.
 This was recognized and encouraged by a very good friend of mine – Sreelakshmi Shaffiq.
 I drew when I wrote letters, I drew when I maintained journals, prayers etc. At seminary, I read Dr. Catherine Stonehouse’s book “Joining Children on their Spiritual Journey” -it helped me understand some of my thoughts (some of which I carried with me even as a child).
-She states that children have a way of theologizing its just not in words we would choose. – Oh yes, Indeed!
-As a mother, I saw and cherished God’s relationship with my little ones.
+She states that children have a way of theologizing – its just not in the words we would choose. – Oh yes, Indeed!
+All of these experiences empowered me as a mother to cherish God’s relationship with my little ones.
 I chose to allow them to express it through art.
-Those are their Selah Moments.
+Those are their Selah Moments beit in the form of dance, music or drawing.
 I found a comrade in Joy Mistur and I thank God for the great cloud of witnesses in my life.
 The blog post “Praying in Color” – it was my coming-out-of-the-closet experience.
 I started doodling more openly, even sharing some.
-And then came along Ellen Stamps who expressed her excitement and encouraged me to share my faith drawings online – that’s what birthed Selah Arts on Facebook.
+And then came along Ellen Stamps who expressed her excitement and encouraged me to share my meditative drawings online – that’s what birthed Selah Arts on Facebook.

 Lately, my art has been influenced by the tribal and folk art traditions of India.
 I enjoy empowering people to use the arts to express themselves and using it as an effective tool for learning and meditating.